| By John C

 chased us.
 Those giants outside are outside

+because they were too big for these chambers."
 "And if we never dwelt in any place except this

 pyramid, whence came the ancestress of Hellenore?